whiteboxdev/library-defold-grid-engine/README.md

 2. `direction`: Initial direction in which your character is looking.
 3. `speed`: Movement speed in grid boxes per second.
 If `speed = 0`, then movement is instant.

-DGE snaps your character into a grid box on registration.
+dgrid snaps your character into a grid box on registration.
 To do this, the bottom-center `stride x stride` square region of your character is used to properly position it onto the grid.

-Finally, make sure to call `self.dge.update()` and `self.dge.unregister()` in your character's script:
+Finally, make sure to call `self.dgrid.update()` and `self.dgrid.unregister()` in your character's script:

 ```
 function update(self, dt)
-    self.dge.update(dt)
+    self.dgrid.update(dt)
 end

 function final(self)
-    self.dge.unregister()
+    self.dgrid.unregister()
 end
 ```

 ## API: Properties

-### dge.direction
+### dgrid.direction

 Table for referencing character orientation:

 ```
-dge.direction = {
+dgrid.direction = {
 	up = { value = 1, string = "up", offset = vmath.vector3(0, 1, 0) },
 	left = { value = 2, string = "left", offset = vmath.vector3(-1, 0, 0) },
 	down = { value = 3, string = "down", offset = vmath.vector3(0, -1, 0) },